deqode/GoArcc/README.md

 7. Have seperate struct file for each model
 8. Model file name should be same as struct name in kebabcase
 9. Models helpers should be written in internal services only
+10. Always add uniq indexes to ID fields
+11. For each module have separate tables